EarthwiseFramework/Earthwise-LK/README.md

-# Earthwise-LK- The Earthwise Framework SDSS for the Little Karoo of South Africa
+# Earthwise-LK: The Earthwise Framework SDSS for the Little Karoo of South Africa

 Note, this page was called Prototype-SA at one point, and the tool was originally called LandAdvisor.